wansco/TAM_M1/README.md

 ### Run TAM:

-TAM has a mode where it can be run entirely from a folder.
+TAM has a mode where it can be run entirely isolated from a folder.
 This was originally done so they could "distribute" TAM on those little blue Echometer USB drives.
-The INI and wells data folder live entirely within this "DistributedTAM" folder, so you should be able to just extract the following zip somewhere and just double-click the "TAM Application.exe" file.
+The INI and wells data folder live within this "DistributedTAM" folder, so you should be able to just extract the following zip somewhere and just double-click the "TAM Application.exe" file.

 [TAM 1.9.26 release zip](https://github.com/wansco/TAM_M1/releases/download/TAM_1.9.26/TAM_1.9.26.zip)

 Note: this zip file doesn't include any of the example wells.
 You'll have to import those separately.
+Let me know if you need those.
 <br /><br />